NextronSystems/thor-plugin/README.md

 > limitations.
 For instance, plugins cannot use `unsafe` and `syscall` packages from the standard
 > library.
 Refer to _ yaegi_'s documentation for more information.

+#### Plugin Template

+There is a [plugin template](https://github.com/thor-plugins/template) available that can be used as a starting point for new plugins.
+It provides a basic structure for a plugin, including the necessary files and directories, and a github pipeline to build the plugin automatically.

 #### Metadata

 Plugins may contain a `metadata.yml` file in the root of the ZIP archive.
 This file contains